we-make-websites/wmw-technical-test/README.md

 ## Getting started

-To get started with the technical test, you will need to make a clone of this repo and run the following commands in the project folder:
+1. **Create a self-signed SSL certificate**

+    Before getting started, you will need to have created a self-signed SSL certificate to serve your assets locally.
+Please follow this guide before proceeding.
+[Create a self signed SSL certificate](https://github.com/Shopify/slate/wiki/4.-Create-a-self-signed-SSL-certificate)

-1. **Install project dependencies**
+2. **Install project dependencies**

-   The following command will install the Shopify theme dependencies and third party packages required for the local theme development.
+    You will need to make a clone of this repo and run the following command in the project folder.
+This will install the Shopify theme dependencies as well as third party packages required for the local theme development.

 ```
 $ yarn install
 ```

-2. **Set up your .env file**
+3. **Set up your .env file**

    You will need to create a `.env` file using the contents below in the project directory.
 The password and theme id will have been emailed to you: